patrickzib/SFA/README.md

-# WEASEL+MUSE: WEASEL + MUltivariate Symbols and dErivatives
+# WEASEL+MUSE: WEASEL + MUltivariate Symbolic Extension

 WEASEL+MUSE is an extension of the univariate WEASEL classifier to allow for